port-demo/port-upbound-demo/README.md

 # Port and Upbound demo
-This is a step-by-step guide for preparing a demo environment to showcase Port + Upbound capabilities, both as a software catalog and self-service hub for developers, and a platform management tool for the platform team.
+This is a guide for preparing a demo environment to showcase Port + Upbound capabilities, both as a software catalog and self-service hub for developers, and a platform management tool for the platform team.

 The final goal of this demo is to interact with Upbound using Port, and provide EKSaaS using Upbound's capabilities and control planes as a backend, while reporting data regarding deployed clusters back to Port.